Table of contents

 What is Security as a Service (SECaaS)?

 Security as a Service (SECaaS) enables companies to outsource their cyber security management as a service requirement.
 Outsourced data security solutions include anti-virus protection, intrusion detection, and data loss prevention.
-In addition, businesses can benefit from the expertise and innovation of committed cyber security as a service team.
-Which specializes in breach prevention in security as a service in a cloud computing environment by working with a SECaaS vendor.
+In addition, businesses can benefit from the expertise and innovation of a committed cyber security service team specializing in breach prevention in security as a service in a cloud computing environment by working with an SECaaS vendor.

-Security as a Service eliminates the need for local delivery of data security solutions.
-Wherein your IT department installs anti-virus software, spam filtering software, and other data security solutions on each computer.
-Or else keeping the program up-to-date or instructing them to use it on the network security protection or server in your place of business.
+Security as a Service provider eliminates the need for local delivery of data security solutions.
+Your IT department installs anti-virus, spam filtering, and other data security solutions on each computer, keeping the program up-to-date or instructing them to use it on the network security protection or server in your place of business.

-The traditional method is also pricey.
+The traditional method is also expensive.
 You must pay upfront expenditures for the hardware and ongoing license fees to use the program.
-However, using the same technologies with just a web browser is now easy and affordable thanks to security as a service.
+However, thanks to security as a service, using the same technologies with just a web browser is now easy and affordable.

 Useful link: Things CTO Needs to Consider Selecting a Cloud Network Security Solution